GoekeLab/bambu-pipe/README.md

-# **BETA**
-This is a pre-release version of the pipeline intended for testers only.
-Please use with caution.

 # **Context-Aware Transcript Quantification from Long Read Single-Cell and Spatial Transcriptomics data**
 This pipeline performs context-aware transcript discovery and quantification from long read single-cell and spatial transcriptomics data.
 The workflow consists of:
 1. (Optional) Quality score filtering with [chopper](https://github.com/wdecoster/chopper)